Marine Aviator’s Memorial Day Wave Off

 “The consciousness of having discharged that duty which we owe to our country is superior to all other considerations.” –George Washington

-Every week, the greatest challenge I face as publisher of The Patriot Post is determining which subject among all the current news and policy issues concerning liberty and constitutional integrity should be the target of my weekly column.
-I mention this because deep into this week’s treatise and just a few hours ahead of deadline, I received a message from one of our Patriot readers that offered a far more powerful perspective on where we are as a nation than anything I’d been writing.
+Every week, a challenge I face as publisher of The Patriot Post is determining which subject among all the current news and policy issues concerning Liberty and constitutional integrity should be the subject of my weekly column.
+I mention this because deep into this week’s treatise and just a few hours ahead of deadline, I received a message from one of our Patriot readers, who offered a far more powerful perspective on where we are as a nation than anything I’d been writing.

 That message was from Mike “Smack” McGinn, and began: “Only under the administration of a former ‘community organizer,’ a product of the corrupt Chicago political machine, who never served a day of his life in uniform, could a 20-year retired Marine Corps Officer be prohibited from visiting the Arlington National Cemetery resting place of his father, a 30-year retired Marine Corps Officer with distinguished combat service, on the most hallowed of days for our fallen and deceased military servicemen and women – Memorial Day.”